-Designers: Pickard Chilton Architects Inc.
+- Designers: Pickard Chilton Architects Inc.

-Contractors: Joint venture between Flintco and Atlanta-based Holder Construction
+- Contractors: Joint venture between Flintco and Atlanta-based Holder Construction

-Location: North side of Sheridan Avenue at Hudson, across the street from the Myriad Gardens
+- Location: North side of Sheridan Avenue at Hudson, across the street from the Myriad Gardens

-Size: 844 ft., 52 floors, 1.8 million square feet
+- Size: 844 ft., 52 floors, 1.8 million square feet

-Estimated Cost: $750 million
+- Estimated Cost: $750 million

-Start of Construction: October 1, 2009
+- Start of Construction: October 1, 2009

-Date of Completion: October 2012
+- Date of Completion: October 2012

-Frequently Asked Questions:
+Frequently Asked Questions

-How does its size compare to other buildings in Oklahoma City and elsewhere?:
+How does its size compare to other buildings in Oklahoma City and elsewhere?

-Frankly, the 844 foot structure dwarfs the rest of the downtown buildings from some angles.
+Frankly, the 844-foot structure dwarfs the rest of the downtown buildings from some angles.
 Cotter Ranch Tower, previously our tallest, has 36 floors and sits right at 500 feet.
 The First National Tower, built in 1931, is 446 feet tall.

-In addition, the Devon Tower holds the title as the tallest in the state, besting Tulsa's 667 foot BOK Tower, and it ranks with the tallest skyscrapers west of the Mississippi, just short of Dallas' two tallest, Bank of America Plaza and Renaissance Tower.
+In addition, the Devon Tower holds the title as the tallest in the state, besting Tulsa's 667-foot BOK Tower, and it ranks with the tallest skyscrapers west of the Mississippi, just short of Dallas' two tallest, Bank of America Plaza and Renaissance Tower.

 On a national level, it ranks in the top 50.

-What does it look like?:
+What does it look like?

-The 3-sided glass tower features diamond-shaped faces at the top, a 100' by 100' glass rotunda just beside it and a six-story "podium" stretching to west to Hudson.
+The 3-sided glass tower features diamond-shaped faces at the top, a 100' by 100' glass rotunda just beside it and a six-story "podium" stretching to west Hudson.
 The "podium" has auditoriums, classrooms and offices.
 Reflecting pools sit at the base of the tower, and a transparent wall allows those passing by to see into the tower lobby.

-What is used for?:
+What is it used for?

-Each floor has 25,000 to 28,000 square feet, collectively housing up to 3,000 Devon Energy Corp. employees, consultants and contractors.
+Each floor has 25,000 to 28,000 square feet, collectively housing up to 3,000 Devon Energy Corp. employees, consultants, and contractors.
 Designers emphasized, however, that they wanted the ground level of the structure to be the "heart of downtown," a place for the public to gather at restaurants and shops.
 For example, Nebu is the casual food court and dining area in the garden wing.
 It includes a wide array of options such as sandwiches, pizza, sushi, salad and gourmet Italian coffees, and it is open to the public, not just Devon employees.

-What about the top floor restaurant?:
+What about the top floor restaurant?